Explore our Digital Marketing Strategy and Planning Toolkit

 Before you can start customer journey mapping, it is helpful to know your key customers and how they operate across your digital touchpoints.
 The best way to do this is to use your key customer personas as the basis for your customer journey maps.

 New to personas?
-Here is a useful definition:
+Here is a useful definition from our co-founder Dr. Dave Chaffey:

 “A persona is a fictional character that communicates the primary characteristics of a group of users, identified and selected as a key target through use of segmentation data, across the company in a usable and effective manner”.

-If you need help identifying the key personas for your business, we recommend downloading our persona guide and template to help you get started.
+If you need help identifying the key personas for your business, download our handy persona guide and template.
 You’ll want to use a range of data sources and real customer feedback to create the most accurate personas for your business.

 Customer journey mapping with RACE